privacygmail cleanupemail security

 • Use client-side tools (no employee access possible)

-• Choose companies with strong access controls and audit logs
+• Pick companies with strong access controls and audit logs

 • Check for regular third-party security audits

-• Understand geographic location of employees with access
+• Know where employees with access are located

 MailMop's protection:

-• Employees cannot access your emails at all (not stored anywhere)
+• Employees can't access your emails at all (nothing is stored anywhere)

-• No email data in databases for anyone to access
+• No email data in any database for anyone to reach

-• Support team only sees: account status, action logs (no email content)
+• The support team only sees account status and action logs (no email content)

-• No contractors or third parties have email access
+• No contractors or third parties get email access

-• Impossible to access what doesn't exist on servers
+• You can't access what doesn't exist on the servers

 Risk 5: Indefinite Data Retention

-What happens: Some companies keep your data indefinitely, even years after you stop using the service or delete your account.
+What happens: Some companies keep your data forever, even years after you stop using the service or delete your account.

 Concerns:

-• Used for future analysis, AI training, or monetization
+• Reused for future analysis, AI training, or monetization

 • No clear or enforced deletion timeline

-• Difficult or impossible to verify actual deletion
+• Hard or impossible to verify actual deletion

 Protection strategies:

-• Choose companies with clear, specific deletion timelines
+• Pick companies with clear, specific deletion timelines

 • Use client-side tools (you control deletion completely)

-• Explicitly request data deletion when leaving service
+• Explicitly request deletion when you leave a service

 • Verify GDPR "right to deletion" compliance